Master variables and Darboux symmetry for axial perturbations of the exterior and interior of black hole spacetimes: Background geometries

 The Hamiltonian description involves: 1) the identification of the canonical pairs (or Hamiltonian variables), which characterize the symplectic structure (also expressed through the Poisson bracket) and thus define the phase space; 2) the identification of the constraints that restrict the canonical pairs; and 3) if nonvanishing, the introduction of the physical Hamiltonian itself.
 The latter two elements are responsible for generating the dynamical evolution of the system.
 In the case of GR, the physical Hamiltonian can at most be given by surface terms, which by no means affect the dynamical equations on the bulk.

 In GR, the background canonical pairs can be defined within a triad-connection formulation.
 This choice is primarily motivated by its advantages in formulations that connect to gauge theory and/or allow for the inclusion of fermions.
 Besides, by retaining this set of variables we maintain consistency with the notation of Refs.~\cite{MenaMarugan:2024qnj, MenaMarugan:2025anx} on the Hamiltonian treatment of metric perturbations.
-The relation between this formulation and the metric formulation, usually considered when studying (nonrotating) BH perturbations~\cite{Martel:2005ir, Lenzi:2021wpc} will be introduced in the next subsection.
-Therefore, instead of using the standard canonical pair for Hamiltonian analysis, consisting of the background spatial metric two-form $g^{(3)}$ (or, equivalently, the associated tensor $g^{(3)}_{ij}$) and its conjugate momentum $\Pi^{(3)}$, we adopt the densitized triad $E$ and an associated $su(2)$--connection $A$.
+The relation between this formulation and the metric formulation, usually considered when studying (nonrotating) BH perturbations~\cite{Martel:2005ir, Lenzi:2021wpc} will be introduced in the next Subsection.
+Therefore, instead of using the standard canonical pair for Hamiltonian analysis, consisting of the background spatial metric two-form $g^{(3)}$ (or, equivalently, the associated tensor $g^{(3)}_{ij}$) and its conjugate momentum $\Pi^{(3)}$, we adopt the densitized triad $E$ and an associated $su(2)$-connection $A$.
 This change does not affect the physical content of the discussion.
-The additional degrees of freedom contained in the triad and connection are not physical, but constrained by the gauge $SU(2)$--invariance of the new formalism.
+The additional degrees of freedom contained in the triad and connection are not physical, but constrained by the gauge $SU(2)$ invariance of the new formalism.
 In fact, for the triad-connection variables we have the following expression for the spatial metric:

 where the radial coordinate (of the interior Kantowski-Sachs geometry) is denoted by $\zeta$, and the usual angular coordinates by $\theta$ and $\phi$.
 The time coordinate (of the interior geometry), although not explicitly present, is denoted by $\chi$.
 The functions $p_b$ and $p_c$, known as densitized triad variables, vary with $\chi$ and determine $E$.
 Finally, $L_o$ is a fiducial length introduced to compactify the spatial sections and to avoid infrared divergences related with infinite volumes.
+Under careful analysis, $L_o$ can be taken as arbitrarily large, allowing one to recover the noncompact limit.

 A similar correspondence can also be established between the connection variables and the conjugate momenta of the metric, $\Pi^{(3)}$, leading to

 where $\Omega_b = bp_b/L_o$ and $\Omega_c = cp_c/L_o$, while $b$ and $c$, referred to as connection variables, vary with $\chi$ and determine $A$, which encodes the information about the extrinsic curvature.
 Since the background shift vector can be set to zero owing to the symmetry of the $\chi$-constant sections, the full spacetime metric is recovered by including the lapse function $N$ in the metric expression.
 In our case, we adopt a densitized lapse $\tilde{N}$ that simplifies the Hamiltonian.
 At the practical level, this choice does not affect the classical physical results, as it is merely related to the choice of parametrization in the dynamical direction.
 The relation between the standard and densitized lapse functions is given by $N^2(\chi) = |p_c|p_b^2\tilde{N}^2(\chi)/L_o^2$.
 Under these considerations, the full spacetime metric takes the form